WebLauncher/book/_build/html/_sources/config/email_config.txt

 E-mail Configurations
 =====================

-Most of the aplications need to send an e-mail now and then.
+Most of the applications need to send an e-mail now and then.
 WebLauncher Framework extend PHPMailer as the default mailer. (https://github.com/PHPMailer/PHPMailer)

 Here are the configurations you can use to setup your e-mail delivery system::